Prince-Etim/Digital-Clock/README.md

 # Digital-Clock
-A digital clock build with Javascrpt
+A digital clock build with Javascript